j-griffith/cinder-docker-driver/README.md

 }
 ```
 ##Start the daemon
-We don't have an init script yet, so for now, just launch the driver daemon as root or with sudo:
+If you want to just launch the driver daemon as root (or sudo):

 ```shell
 sudo cinder-docker-driver  >> /var/log/cdd.out 2>&1 &'
 sudo service docker restart
 ```

+##Using systemd
+The install script includes creation of a systemd service file.
+If you used the install script you can just add your config file
+and use ```service cinder-docker-driver start```.

+Otherwise, you can inspect the install.sh script and create/setup
+your own systemd service file.

 ##Try it out
 Assuming your credentials were all set correctly and the driver was able to start up without any issues, you should be ready to go.